supercontainers/containers-wg/_ideas/single-id-images_B1.md

 ## What are the challenges that we are trying to solve?

+Fully unprivileged container implementations, with no setuid/setgid/setcap binaries and no use of privileged helpers to set up namespaces, are both possible and a valid/important use case.
+In HPC this supports container use and building by normal users on the hardware where they will actually run.

 OCI currently assumes that arbitrary UIDs and GIDs in image layers will be preserved.
 This is not the case with fully unprivileged containers, which have access only to a single UID and a small number of GIDs that are not preserved